ukanpara19/drive-informed/README.md

  **Project: Drive Informed**

-*This project is about rendering the correct data on the view by using the financing data set of drive Informed in React.
+*This project is about rendering the correct data on the view in React by using the financing data set of drive Informed .
 The features includes filtering of car data according to the input of range Slider and then sorting them according to the given parameters.*

 **Component:**  Header, Range Silder, Auto Card.